alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AppStoreStyleHorizontalScrollView](https://github.com/terenceLuffy/AppStoreStyleHorizontalScrollView) - App store style horizontal scroll view.
 * [CMLazyScrollViewController](https://github.com/Mycose/CMLazyScrollViewController) - Lazy ScrollView with support for infinite scroll (using a paging system with UIViewControllers and not UIViews).
 * [CrossNavigation](https://github.com/artemstepanenko/CrossNavigation) - Any side navigation.
+* [FlexibleHeader](https://github.com/k-lpmg/FlexibleHeader) - A container view that responds to scrolling of UIScrollView.
 * [Image-Carousel](https://github.com/robertrr61/Image-Carousel) - Add an array of images to a view and scroll them.
 * [Infinite-Grid-Swift](https://github.com/freshcode/Infinite-Grid-Swift) - Implementing an infinite grid using UIScrollview on iOS.
 * [LoopedContentsView](https://github.com/naru-jpn/LoopedContentsView) - View to display looped contents.